-Text messages are one of the most-read methods of communication, with a 97 percent open rate (that’s much higher than the average email gets).
+Text messages are one of the most-read methods of communication, with up to a 99% open rate.
+Texting has a much higher open rate than email.
 And 85 percent of text messages are read within 15 minutes of receipt.
 This is a boon if you’re trying to get people’s attention right now.
 Here’s a look at how you can leverage text messages to make money for your small business.

-- Use text messaging as a relationship building tool.
-Like with any type of business development venture, don’t immediately start using a text messaging strategy to sell products and services.
-Instead texting should first be a way to build relationships with current customers and prospects.
+Use text messaging as a relationship-building tool.
+Like with any type of business development venture, don’t immediately start using text messaging to sell products and services.
+Instead, texting should first be a way to build relationships with current customers and prospects.
 Send out useful information that customers will want, such as appointment reminders or coupons.
 Just remember not to send text messages too frequently or you’ll risk irritating people.

-- Find the right service provider.
+Find the right service provider.
 This is an important step in order to deploy a text messaging strategy for your business.
-There are text messaging platforms available for iPhones and Android devices that allow geo-tracking, which shows the geographic location of the mobile device holder.
+There is a business phone app available for iPhones and Androids that offers multi-channel communication.
 This is important if you plan to send text offers to customers who are near your business.

-A text messaging strategy is a critical part of business development and marketing in today’s multi-channel marketing world.
+Text messaging is a part of a comprehensive digital marketing strategy is a critical part of business development and marketing in today’s multi-channel marketing world.
 Remember to use texting to form relationships before going straight for the sale, and think about a strategy before sending your first message.

 Melinda is a founder and president of Quintessence Group, an award-winning marketing consulting firm based in Philadelphia, PA, serving Fortune 500 brands who target small businesses.